newatoms/guides/set-adword-campaign/reamde.md

 ### What to write and where

-There are no true golden rules when making an ad for google, but containing some or all of the following points would greatly increase the effectiveness of you ads.:
+There are no true golden rules when making an ad for Google, but containing some or all of the following points would greatly increase the effectiveness of you ads:

 * Show your promise
-  - People who click ads are probably looking for a solution, if your promise matches what they need they will probably click your ad.
+  - People who click ads are probably looking for a solution.
+If your promise matches what they need they will probably click on your ad.

 * Show What you offer that will result in the promise